bredelings/BAli-Phy/doc/developer.md

                 "journal": {"name": "Journal of molecular evolution", "volume": "22", "identifier": [{"type":"doi","id":"10.1007/BF02101694"}]
                },
-    "call": "SModel.hky[kappa,alphabet]",
+    "call": "SModel.Nucleotides.hky85[kappa,SModel.Frequency.frequencies_from_dict[a,pi],a]",
     "args": [
         {
             "arg_name": "kappa",
             "arg_type": "Double",
-            "default_value": "~logNormal[log[2],0.25]",
+            "default_value": "~log_normal[log[2],0.25]",
             "description": "Transition\/transversion ratio"
         },
         {
+            "arg_name": "pi",
+            "arg_type": "List[Pair[String,Double]]",
+            "default_value": "~dirichlet_on[letters[@a],1]",
+            "description": "Letter frequencies"
+        },
+        {
-            "arg_name": "alphabet",
+            "arg_name": "a",
             "arg_type": "a",
-            "default_value": "getAlphabet"
+            "default_value": "getAlphabet",
+            "description": "The alphabet"
         }
     ],
-    "description":"Technically, this is just the symmetric matrix from HKY" }
+    "description":"The HKY85 model",
+    "extract": "all"
+}
 ```

 The fields are defined as follows:

 `name`
-: specifies how this function will be invoked on the command line.
+: The name of this function on the command line.

 `call`
-: specifies which Haskell function to call and the order of the arguments to pass.
+: The Haskell function to call, and the order of the arguments to pass.

 `result_type`
-: specifies the result type of the function.
+: The result type of the function.

 `args`
-: describes the list of named arguments
+: The the list of named arguments

 `args.arg_name`
-: gives the name of each argument
+: The name of each argument

 `args.arg_type`
-: gives the type of each argument
+: The type of each argument

 `args.default_value`
-: gives a value for the argument if not specified (optional).
+: A value for the argument if not specified (optional).

 `args.description`
-: gives a short phrase describing the argument (optional).
+: A short phrase describing the argument (optional).

+`title`
+: A title for the function (optional).

 `description`
-: gives a longer description of the function (optional).
+: A longer description of the function (optional).

-`title`
-: gives a title for the function (optional).

 ## Adding a new MCMC move